yoasyo25/career-development-curriculum/deliverable_submissions/1705-b/mason_holland.md

 Students should clone their individual file and update them with gist links for each specific deliverables before making a Pull Request.
 Please name your Pull Request using this convention: *Module Program First Name Last Name*, i.e. "M3 BE Allison Singer"

+## Mod 3 Round Two:
+Submit a PR with updates to these deliverables:

+* Link to updated resume from feedback provided on July 18th:
+* LinkedIn:
+     * Provide 2-3 small paragraphs detailing who you are, why you have transitioned to software development and where you'd like to go from here
+     * Include employers with descriptions
+     * Projects section
+* Add 10 companies added to Trello job tracker

 ## Mod 3 Deliverables:

 * Link to resume *(this can be an uploaded PDF or a link to your resume that's been created online)*: